Le-Jared/PropertyLah/README.md

 ## Introduction

-PropertyLahm is a web application for managing properties.
+PropertyLah is a web application for managing properties.
 This application allows users to manage their properties and tenants, view properties on a map, and change their account details.

+## Timeline
+5 Working Days

 ## Features